 I use a farm in almost every speech therapy session when working with toddlers.
 They are fantastic for vocabulary building, story telling, and following directions.
 Children also love animals and animal noises.
 The various sounds and doors of this farm teach fantastic cause and effect skills.

 Works On: Vocabulary Naming, Following Directions, Imitating, Motor Skills, Early Oral Narrative Story Telling, Sequencing

 Legos...an oldie but goodie!
 You can NEVER go wrong with legos.They are one of the best toys on the market.
-What I enjoy about these legos are the size.
+What I enjoy about these legos is the size.
 Children can easily manipulate them without the risk of choking.
 What I also love is that they are not "paint by number."
 Children have the freedom to create whatever they want, not follow step-by-step instructions!

 Works On: Motor Skills, Creativity, Building, Colors, Shapes

 Let your toddler take out all of their awesome energy in a productive way...pounding shapes!
 This one is a favorite for toddlers once they understand how to use it.
-Before that, toddler enjoy the shapes and tools in other ways.
+Before that, toddler enjoys the shapes and tools in other ways.

 Works On: Hand-Eye Coordination, Motor Skills, Colors, Following Directions

 Trains, trains, trains.
 All kids LOVE trains!
 The great thing about train sets is the ability to create your own.
 Don't buy the paint by number train set where you set it up and then your child pushes a train in a circle.
 That is silly.
 Buy a bunch of tracks and CREATE something.
 Lots of language and problem solving skills will flourish

 Works On: Motor Skills, Problem-Solving, Vocabulary, Giving Directions